MyutVoilim/Projects-Portfolio/README.md

 Maproom is a collaboration between myself and two other students to create a campus navigation app for our CS capstone project that utilizes each of our talents to coordinate are efforts towards a common goal.
 The main focus was to create an app that would allow for mainly Freshman students entering campus for the first time to easily navigate to their classes on time reducing the nerves of unfamiliar surroundings.
 We felt that his app held an important place for our campus since the existing maps for students were over simplified and barely useful for even finding the correct building.
 To make it as easy to navigate an overview map of the campus with the highlighted building was provided along with a local map for the specific building, floor, and highlighted room.
 Through surveys during the planning phase, we found that students wanted the simplest way to enter what class they needed without needing to know what building the class in so we made an auto-complete search engine that would only require the classroom code such as CYBR 233.

-<b>Features</b>
+<b>Features:</b>
-- Provides user with the building and floor along with a highlight for the exact room they are looking for.
+- <b>Dual Navigation Views:</b> Maproom offers a campus-wide view for general orientation and a detailed local view pinpointing the exact room within a building.
-- A campus view and local view for building and room locations
+- <b>Intuitive Search Functionality:</b> The app enables students to locate classrooms easily without needing prior knowledge of the building location, enhancing user convenience.
-- Initiative search functionality that simplifies finding classroom without needing to know the exact building it is in
+- <b>Precise Location Mapping:</b> Users receive clear indications of both the building and floor, along with a highlighted marker for the specific classroom they're searching for.

 ![Maproom Satellite View](https://github.com/MyutVoilim/Projects-Portfolio/assets/54462267/dfa1152e-a85c-42c2-9034-fa91ede7c13b)
 ![Maproom Searching room](https://github.com/MyutVoilim/Projects-Portfolio/assets/54462267/c78167d9-2236-491c-bdec-bcb538b7c4eb)